bhaktigada/Invity_project/README.md

 ## Features

-Project Creation: Users can create projects specifying their type, objectives, and requirements.
+- **Project Creation**: Users can create projects specifying their type, objectives, and requirements.
-Project Discovery: Browse through a variety of projects based on their type and other parameters.
+- **Project Discovery**: Browse through a variety of projects based on their type and other parameters.
-Join Projects: Interested individuals can join projects to contribute their skills and expertise.
+- **Join Projects**: Interested individuals can join projects to contribute their skills and expertise.
-Collaboration Tools: Share documents, messages, and updates with project members.
+- **Collaboration Tools**: Share documents, messages, and updates with project members.
-Project Management: Organize tasks, set milestones, and track progress within each project.
+- **Project Management**: Organize tasks, set milestones, and track progress within each project.

 ## Technologies Used

-Frontend:
+- **Frontend**:

-HTML
+  - HTML
-CSS
+  - CSS
-JavaScript
+  - JavaScript

-Backend:
+- **Backend**:

-PHP
+  - PHP